-Impairments for trade receivables (rental receivables, receivables from the sale of properties and contractual assets) are consistently measured in the credit amount expected using adjustment matrices commonly used in the sector.
-The lendings are monitored continually for recoverability, whereby in future lending will have a noticeably lower significance in the balance sheet.
+Impairments for trade receivables (rental receivables, receivables from the sale of property and contractual assets) are consistently measured in the amount of the credit loss expected over their term on the basis of adjustment matrices commonly used in the sector.
+The lendings are monitored continually for recoverability, whereby, in future, extension of lendings will have a noticeably lower significance in the balance sheet.